Dhananjaya Y. Chandrachud

-Dhananjaya Yeshwant Chandrachud (born 11 November 1959) is an Indian judge who is appointed as the 50th and current Chief Justice of India.
-He is a former chief justice of the Allahabad High Court and a former judge of the Bombay High Court.
-He is also a former executive chairperson (ex officio) of the National Legal Services Authority.
+Dhananjaya Yeshwant Chandrachud (born 11 November 1959), often referred to as DY Chandrachud, is an Indian jurist, who served as the 50th Chief Justice of India from 9 November 2022 to 10 November 2024.
+He was appointed a judge of the Supreme Court of India in May 2016.
+He has also previously served as the chief justice of the Allahabad High Court from 2013 to 2016 and as a judge of the Bombay High Court from 2000 to 2013.
+He also served as the ex-officio Patron-in-Chief of the National Legal Services Authority and the de facto Chancellor of the National Law School of India University.

-Son of India's longest-serving Chief Justice, Y. V. Chandrachud, he was educated at Delhi University and Harvard University before practising for Sullivan & Cromwell and in Bombay High Court.
-He became a judge at the Bombay High Court and then the chief justice of Allahabad High Court.
+The second child of India's longest-serving chief justice, Y. V. Chandrachud, he was educated at Delhi University and Harvard University and has practiced as a lawyer for Sullivan & Cromwell and in the Bombay High Court.

-He has been part of benches that delivered landmark judgments such as the Ram Janmabhoomi verdict, Privacy verdict, decriminalization of homosexuality and Sabarimala case.
+He has been part of benches that delivered landmark judgments such as the electoral bond scheme verdict, 2019 Supreme Court verdict on Ayodhya dispute, privacy verdict, decriminalisation of homosexuality, Sabarimala case, same-sex marriage case and on revocation of the special status of Jammu and Kashmir.
 He has visited the universities of Mumbai, Oklahoma, Harvard, Yale and others as a professor.

 Early life and education

-Dhananjaya Chandrachud was born in a prominent Chandrachud family on 11 November 1959.
-His father Yeshwant Vishnu Chandrachud, was the longest serving chief justice of India. and his mother, Prabha, was a classical musician who sang for All India Radio.
+Dhananjaya Chandrachud was born in the Chandrachud family on 11 November 1959.
+His father Yeshwant Vishnu Chandrachud, is the longest serving chief justice of India and his mother, Prabha, was a classical musician who sang for All India Radio.

-After attending the Cathedral and John Connon School, Mumbai and St. Columba's School, Delhi, he graduated with honours in economics and mathematics from St. Stephen's College, Delhi in 1979.
+After attending the Cathedral and John Connon School, Mumbai, and St. Columba's School, Delhi, he graduated with honours in economics and mathematics from St. Stephen's College, Delhi in 1979.
 He then obtained a Bachelor of Laws degree from the Faculty of Law at the University of Delhi in 1982, followed by a Master of Laws degree from Harvard Law School in 1983.
-He studied on the prestigious Inlaks Scholarship, offered to Indian citizens pursuing graduate education abroad, and received the Joseph H. Beale Prize at Harvard.
-He stayed at Harvard to complete a Doctorate of Juridical Science, which he finished in 1986.
-His doctoral dissertation was on affirmative action, and considered the law in a comparative framework.
+He was awarded an Inlaks Scholarship, offered to Indian citizens pursuing graduate education abroad, and received the Joseph H. Beale Prize at Harvard.
+He later earned Doctor of Juridical Science (SJD) from Harvard Law School in 1986.
+His doctoral dissertation was on affirmative action where he considered the law in a comparative framework.

+He has a notable interest in cricket.
+During his tenure, he presided over cases related to the Board of Control for Cricket in India, reflecting his engagement with cricket administration matters.
+His nickname "Danny" was given by a teacher during his school days in Mumbai.